Humza277/sparta/Week 1 - Business Week/day2.md

 		It does not matter what industry or position you're in - developing rapport with all levels can bring opportunities

-Apple is red, has one leaf for aesthesis
-Probably had some photoshop done
-Tastes good
-Smells like apples
-Healthy
-Fibre
-Gainzzz

 Communication 2
 	All the techniques of active listening

 	1. Pay Attention
 		Give the speaker your undivided attention, and acknowledge the message.
 Recognize that non-verbal communication also "speaks" loudly.